abhradeepkundu/hbase-connect-kafka/README.md

-# hbase-cdc-kafka
+# hbase-connect-kafka

-Change data capture of HBase tables to Kafka
+Publish changes of HBase tables to Kafka .

 ## Pre-requisites